U.S. Stocks Fall as Economic Data Disappoints

 ADVERTISEMENT

+Utilities, often called bond proxies because of their steady dividend payouts, were the best performers in the S&P 500 on Friday, up 0.5%.

+Retail stocks didn't fare as well.
+The SPDR S&P Retail exchange-traded fund fell 1.8% on Friday, putting its weekly loss at 2.9%.

-The data follows disappointing retail earnings.
-Shares of Nordstrom dropped 9.8% after it reported an unexpected fall in same-store sales, while J.C.
-Penney shares fell 10% after the department store operator reported a first-quarter loss.
-Downbeat results from Macy's on Thursday had sent its shares down roughly 17%, spurring concerns about the sector.
+Downbeat results from Macy's and Kohl's sent their shares down roughly 17% and 8%, respectively, on Thursday.
+On Friday, Nordstrom dropped $5.01, or 11%, to $41.20 after it reported an unexpected fall in same-store sales, while J.C.
+Penney shares fell 74 cents, or 14%, to 4.55 after the department-store operator reported a first-quarter loss.

 "Looking at traditional brick and mortar sales, it's pretty clear [retailers] are losing to online juggernauts," said Jimmy Chang, chief investment strategist at Rockefeller & Co.

-Despite recent weakness in retailers, the overall earnings picture in the U.S. has been supportive of markets this quarter, with companies on track for the fastest growth in earnings per share since 2011, according to CFRA Research.
+Despite recent weakness in retailers, the overall earnings picture in the U.S. has been supportive of markets.
+With more than 90% of the companies in the S&P 500 having reported results, first-quarter earnings are on track to rise 14%, which would mark the highest year-over-year earnings growth for the index since 2011, according to FactSet.

-"The first-quarter earnings seasons is one of the best overall we've seen in the past decade," said Olivier Marciot, investment manager at Unigestion.
+"The first-quarter earnings season is one of the best overall we've seen in the past decade," said Olivier Marciot, investment manager at Unigestion.

 "Consumption has been kind of weak in the last couple of months...but we are not worried at all for the moment about the U.S. consumer," Mr. Marciot said.